kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-Extracting-data-from-GraphQL-endpoint.md

 )
 ```

 Below we run the "get_data()" function and fetch the data.
-The results comes out as a json file.

 ```python
 triggers = get_data(query, variables, 'events')
 triggers = asyncio.run(triggers)
 ```

 Note that you might have to deal with nested data.
 In the query you can see there is a user table nested inside the events table.
-To deal with this we have to flatten the table to make sure all columns are on the same level and each cell of the dataframe only have one value.
-So we exapnd the dataset with the nested user dataset like so:
+To deal with this we have to "flatten" the table to make sure all columns are on the same level and each cell of the dataframe only have one value.
+So we expand the dataset with the nested user dataset like so:

 ```python
 triggers = pd.concat([triggers.drop(['user'], axis=1).reset_index(drop=True), pd.json_normalize(triggers['user'])], axis=1)